Hiyuur/Hiyuur.github.io/index.md

 ## Download
 Thank you for your interest in our anti-uav dataset.
 To ensure the appropriate use of the dataset and mitigate potential risks associated with improper military applications, **we kindly request all dataset requesters to download and fill out the form provided below.** Please send the completed form to **yaohaiyu@tju.edu.cn**.
 We will carefully review each application **to ensure that the dataset is used solely for academic research and other suitable purposes.**

 Upon approval of your application, **we will promptly reach out to you and provide the download link for the dataset.** To mitigate risks, we kindly ask that you refrain from dissemination the dataset without permission after obtaining it.
 We appreciate your cooperation and understanding.

-Dataset application form link: [form link](https://hiyuur.github.io/application/DroneSwarms Application Form.docx "Download application form").
+**Dataset application form link:** [Download application form](https://hiyuur.github.io/application/DroneSwarms Application Form.docx).

 ## More Details